Azerbaijan in the Junior Eurovision Song Contest 2025: Before Junior Eurovision

-Internal selection

 Upon confirming their participation in the 2025 contest, İTV opened a submission process for interested artists aged between nine and fourteen on 16 August 2025.
 All submissions required participants to enter covers of two songs (one in Azerbaijani and one in a foreign language), with applications open through WhatsApp until 31 August 2025.
 The broadcaster also contacted the Ministry of Culture to submit a list of eligible singers who have participated in international contests and festivals, with those on the list potentially being directly invited to participate.

 At the closing of the application window, over 60 applications had been received.
-Fifteen acts were selected to take part in an audition round in Baku on 12 September 2025, after which the Azerbaijani representative was chosen by a panel consisting of and Azerbaijani Eurovision representative Samira Efendi, singers Govhar Hasanzade, Siyavush Karimi and Vuqar Jamalzade, composer Yashar Bakhish and Azerbaijan State Academic Theatre of Musical Comedy chief director Javid Imamverdiyev.
+Fifteen acts were selected to take part in an audition round in Baku on 12 September 2025, where the Azerbaijani representative was chosen by a panel consisting of and Azerbaijani Eurovision representative Samira Efendi, singers Govhar Hasanzade, Siyavush Karimi and Vuqar Jamalzade, composer Yashar Bakhish and Azerbaijan State Academic Theatre of Musical Comedy chief director Javid Imamverdiyev.
 On 23 September 2025, twelve-year-old Yagmur Nasrullayeva (Yağmur Nəsrullayeva), known mononymously as Yağmur, was announced as the selected entrant during a presentation event held in the presence of Azerbaijani head of delegation Nurlana Jafarova and head of media Turab Teymurov, as well as the Eurovision advisor to the General Director of İTV, Maksim Tsurkov; five of the six members of the panel ranked Nasrullayeva within their top five, with three members ranking her first and one member ranking her second.

 Her competing entry, "Miau miau", had been selected by 10 October and was expected to be released in November; this was ultimately not the case and the reveal was scheduled for 30 October.